 How I Invest

 Personally, my primary retirement account consists of a simple set of index funds that automatically re-balance themselves.
-The only thing I do, is monitor the CAPE ratio of the U.S. market, and slightly reduce equity exposure if it goes over 30, and slightly increase my equity exposure if it goes closer to 20 or lower.
+The only thing I do, is monitor the valuation levels of the U.S. stock market, and slightly reduce equity exposure if valuations get high, and slightly increase my equity exposure if valuations become low.
 During most years, it therefore remains untouched.
 I also take into account some other valuation metrics and business cycle indicators.

-My Roth IRA and taxable brokerage accounts have indexed ETFs, and also make use of individual dividend-paying stocks in industries I have a lot of experience with (including REITs and MLPs), conservative income-based options positions, and a little bit of precious metals for diversification.
+My Roth IRA and taxable brokerage accounts have indexed ETFs, and also make use of individual dividend-paying stocks in industries I have a lot of experience with, conservative income-based options positions, and a little bit of precious metals for diversification.
 This is my more hands-on approach, in the sense that I open it and tweak it every month or two.

 Compared to my primary retirement account, my other accounts are more income-focused, less volatile, and have exposure to more asset classes.